 Each area is rated from 0 to 5 stars with 5 being the best.
 The overall composite score is the "FANFARE Score".

 There are a total of 28 permanent concession stands and 48 carts spanning the three levels, along with the Arena Club Restaurant in the 200-level and Pub 300 on the 300-level.
 Among the many concessions at PNC Arena are The Sausage Stop behind sections 105, 120, and 304, Market Place behind sections 216 and 314, South Street Cheesesteaks behind sections 123 and 324, and of course, North Carolina BBQ Company behind sections 104, 115, 123, 130, 306, 326.
-As I mentioned earlier, North Carolina is famous for its barbecue, so make it a point to stop by the BBQ Company stand and sample some of the world famous Carolina barbecue (as if anyone could merely sample that tender heavenliness).
+North Carolina is famous for its barbecue, so make it a point to stop by the BBQ Company stand and sample some of the world famous Carolina barbecue (as if anyone could merely sample that tender heavenliness).

 The food during a Hurricanes game at PNC Arena is not limited only to the concession stands and carts dotted around the three concourses.
 In most arenas, full-service restaurants and bars are reserved for the club level and special ticket holders only.
 At the PNC Arena, there is a restaurant on the club concourse, aptly named Arena Club Restaurant.
 No special ticket or club membership is required to eat here, but you must call ahead to reserve a table.
 The Arena Club, much like the Acela Club at the Verizon Center, offers two dining options: traditional menu or buffet.
 The buffet menu is made up of soups, a salad bar, carving station, sauté station, and entrées with the spotlight shining once again on that oh-so-succulent barbecue.
 If you're not big on buffets, the Arena Club Restaurant offers an a la carte Steakhouse menu.
 Note that this restaurant closes when the event starts.